Quinoa is fabulous. Need I say more?

 - Clean Eating Vegetarian Quinoa and Avocado Salad with Carnivorous Possibilities

-- 4 cups cooked quinoa, cooked with unsweetened almond milk, cooled*
+- 4 cups quinoa, cooked with unsweetened almond milk to package directions, then cooled*

 - 1 cup juice sweetened, dried cranberries